Skip to main content

 3. What steps can you take if you realize you’ve accepted a job with red flags?

-If you’ve already accepted a job but start noticing warning signs, consider having an open conversation with your supervisor about your concerns.
+If you’ve already accepted a job but started noticing warning signs, consider having an open conversation with your supervisor about your concerns.
 You may also want to set personal boundaries, document issues for reference, and start preparing for a potential job search if the situation doesn’t improve.

 Was this article helpful?
 You might also enjoy: